JoshDavid/EasyGUI/README.md

 R ← {p} NotifyError msg
 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
-- R is non-existent right now.
-No result is currently returned.
-May change this to return a shy result
+- R is an empty char
 - Msg is the message you want displayed in the dialog box.
 Msg can be an array of items or a single item.
 Character, Numeric, or Mixed.
 If Msg is a matrix, line breaks will be added to each row.

 This function displays a dialog box with a red background and white text color.